Hierarchical Causal Models: Identification and Estimation

 The double expectation $\EE{\pr}{\EE{Q}{Y} \s \rmdo(q^a = q^{a}_\star)}$ expresses the same quantity as $\E{Y \s \rmdo(a=a_\star)}$, but expands the expectation to decompose the unit-level and subunit-level randomness.

-\parheadsmall{Step 1: Collapse.} The first step of hierarchical causal ID is to produce a \textit{collapsed} model from the HCGM in \Cref{fig:hcm_intro_hpgm}.
+\parheadsmall{Step 1: Collapse.} The first step of hierarchical causal ID is to derive a \textit{collapsed} model from the HCGM in \Cref{fig:hcm_intro_hpgm}.
 The collapsed model is a flat causal model that only contains unit-level variables.
-It includes both the original unit variables and the $Q$ variables, which are now treated as endogenous causal variables in their own right.
-To derive the collapsed model, we take $m \rightarrow \infty$, effectively observing the $Q_i$ variables, and then erase the subunit variables from the graph.
-For the \textsc{confounder}, the collapsed graph is in \Cref{fig:collapse_intro}.
+It serves as a mathematical tool to prove identification in the original HCGM.
+The collapsed model includes both the original unit variables and the $Q$ variables, which are now treated as endogenous causal variables in their own right.
+To obtain the collapsed model, we take $m \rightarrow \infty$, effectively observing the $Q_i$ variables, and then erase the subunit variables from the graph.
+For the \textsc{unit confounder}, the collapsed graph is in \Cref{fig:collapse_intro}.
 It corresponds to the following generative process,

 (In other examples, the collapsing step will be more involved.)

 What is important about the collapsed model is that its distribution of unit-level variables is the same as in the hierarchical causal model, both pre- and post-intervention.
 (This theory is developed in general in \Cref{sec:collapse_theory}.)